At a glance

 However, some of the protected characteristics outlined in the Equality Act are classified as special category data.
 These include race, religion or belief, and sexual orientation.
 They may also include disability, pregnancy, and gender reassignment in so far as they may reveal information about a person’s health.
 Similarly, because civil partnerships were until recently only available to same-sex couples, data that indicates someone is in a civil partnership may indirectly reveal their sexual orientation.

 If you are testing an AI system for discriminatory impact on the basis of these characteristics, you are likely to need to process special category data.
-In order to do this lawfully, in addition to having a lawful basis under Article 6, you need to meet one of the conditions in Article 9 of the GDPR.
+In order to do this lawfully, in addition to having a lawful basis under Article 6, you need to meet one of the conditions in Article 9 of the UK GDPR.
 Some of these also require additional basis or authorisation in UK Law, which can be found in Schedule 1 of the DPA 2018.

 Which (if any) of these conditions for processing special category data are appropriate depends on your individual circumstances.